🌱🏠 the easiest way to grow IT yourself

 Our unique security model means we couldn't access your systems or "wiretap" your web traffic even if we wanted to.
 This differentiates our product from mainstream cloud services like cloudflare and digitalocean.

 Threshold 🏔️⛰️🛤️⛰️🏔️ (the Greenhouse network gateway software), only routes secure connections and doesn't require access to your TLS (Transport Layer Security) encryption keys, so it can't see or interfere with your users' web traffic.
-You can think of Threshold's data privileges similarly to how you might think about your ISP (Internet Service Provider): they both handle all of your network connections, so they can see who's connecting to who, but thanks to TLS, they can't access the contents of those connections.
+You can think of Threshold's data privileges similarly to how you might think about your ISP (Internet Service Provider): they both provide network connections, so they can see who's connecting to who, but thanks to TLS, they can't access the contents of those connections.

 We don't charge any mandatory monthly fees, meaning you only pay for the bandwidth you actually use.
 If your server is not very popular or it doesn't handle large media files like audio, images, and videos, you could pay as little as $0.50 (fifty cents) for a whole year of service!
 You can also set billing alarms to warn you if you start getting billed for more traffic than you expected, and set billing circuitbreakers to limit the amount your account can be charged by our service.